cedricherman/Black_Friday/README.md

 - sci-kit learn version = 0.19.0
 - SciPy version = 0.19.1

+It is recomended to have Python 3 installed.
+Not sure if this code will break with Python 2.x

 ### Create a virtual environment (Optional but recommended)
 It is common practice to keep your current Root Python environment clean and create a new environment for a new study/project.